valencik/mastersAPSC/documents/thesis/thesis.md

 Networkx has a collection of algorithms and functions used to analyze and manipulate the graphs.
 Such manipulations include identifying and sorting disconnected subgraphs within a slice of data.
 For example, figures @fig:nsr1989graphyifanhu and @fig:nsr1989graph are use only the largest connected graph of all the NSR entries in the year 1989.
-There were ??? other smallers graphs disconnected from the largest graph in 1989.
+There were ??? other smaller graphs disconnected from the largest graph in 1989.

 ## Future Work
 Treating the NSR database as a graph data structure opens up a lot of avenues for future work.